henniggroup/VASPsol/README.md

 New VASPsol ++
 ===============
-VASPsol is a community driven code implementing implicit solvents described by ontinuum models.
+VASPsol is a community driven code implementing implicit solvents described by continuum models.
 A new version VASPsol++, has been released.This page will be maintained, however, all updates to VASPsol's code will now feature at this new repository : https://github.com/VASPsol/VASPsol/